Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB protective coating

 Description A bit of color and light over the odd rock formations known as the tesselated pavement along the Tasman PEninsula.
 The Tessellated Pavement is an inter-tidal rock platform - a common enough coastal landform.
 But here an unusual set of geological circumstances have resulted in a rare landform.
 The flat-lying siltstone was cracked by stresses in the Earths crust, roughly between 160 million years ago and 60 million years ago.
 The resulting cracks (joints) are seen as three main sets, one aligned to the north- northeast, a second to the east-northeast and the third to the north-northwest.
 This jointing, exaggerated by processes of erosion, has created the tiled appearance.
 When seawater covers the rock platform, fragments of rock are carried away.
 Near the seaward edge of the platform, sand is the main cause of the erosion.
 When combined with wave action the erosional process causes loaf or pan formations.

 Mike Dawson, Yakima, Wa Member Since March 2007 Artist Statement I have been behind a camera for over 27 years now.
 Everything from 4x5 to 35mm to now digital.
 My passion is the beauty of God's creations on this wonderful earth.
 I am constantly chasing the light from The PAcific NW to the Desert SW and down to Australia in search of images that best capture the beauty of the moment.
-All my images here are captured in digital format from 6mp with most at 21.5 mp on the Canon 5DMKII using the finest optics and filters I can find.
+All my images here are captured in digital format from 6mp with most at 36 mp on the nikon D800 using the finest optics and filters I can find.
 I hope you enjoy my work, I feel blessed to share it with you.
+From March 18 until May 15 I am donating 50% of my commissions here to March of Dimes March for Babies.
+I will participate in the walk on May 16.

 My images are in no way part of public domain, unauthorized use will result in prosecution.